Marine Corps Air Station El Toro: History

-Already the largest Marine Corps air station on the West Coast, in 1944, funds were approved to double its size and operations.
+Already the largest Marine Corps air station on the West Coast, in 1944, funds were approved to double its size and operations including the activation of Marine Air Group-46.
 By the end of 1944, the base was home to 1,248 officers and 6,831 enlisted personnel.

 In 1950, El Toro was selected as a permanent Master Jet Base for the Fleet Marine Force, Pacific.

 To support this new role, the aviation infrastructure at El Toro was expanded significantly.
 For most of the ensuing years, El Toro served as the primary base for Marine Corps west coast fighter squadrons.
 During the 1960s, many US Marines left for and returned from the Vietnam War at El Toro MCAS.
 In 1958, Marine Corps Air Station Miami was closed which brought the 3rd Marine Aircraft Wing to El Toro.

 During the presidency of Richard Nixon, MCAS El Toro was used for flights to and from his "Western White House" at San Clemente, California.
 On 9 August 1974, after resigning the Presidency in the wake of the Watergate scandal, Richard and Pat Nixon flew from Andrews Air Force Base, Maryland to El Toro aboard VC-137C SAM 27000.

 The land originally surrounding the base was mostly used for agricultural purposes when it first opened, but in the late 1980s and early 1990s, residential development began in the area; most of it was directly in the path of the base's runways, which proved to be a major problem as the constant loud noise produced by jets and helicopters passing overhead was very irritating to those living in the area.
 Few desired to move there because of this, causing the new neighborhoods to struggle.

 In 1993, MCAS El Toro was designated for closing by the Base Realignment and Closure Commission and all of its activities were to be transferred to Marine Corps Air Station Miramar.
 The station officially closed on 2 July 1999.